 After her autobiographical essay, “Poor and Traumatized at Harvard,” became a viral sensation, she collaborated with student leaders to start a grassroots organization, the Collective Success Network, to mentor, support, and empower low-income, first-generation college students to successfully navigate college and enter professional careers.

-Due draws from her leadership in building social ventures, international business experience, in-depth understanding of neuroscience and mindfulness, and personal success in transcending unconscious bias and exclusion to provide guidance on how to harness the transformative power of Brain 3.0. to build high-performing, inclusive, and diverse organizations.
-Through her consulting work, she supports clients to design systems and processes that enable people to bring their full selves to work, embody the highest expression of who they are, and collaborate to fulfill the organization’s greater vision and purpose.
+Due draws from her life experience navigating and addressing inequity, bias, and marginalization to provide guidance on how to steer brain development to build high-performing, inclusive, and diverse organizations.
+She guides organizations to build cultures that support people to bring their full selves to work, embody the highest expression of who they are, and collaborate to fulfill the organization’s greater vision and purpose.